milliondreams/spark-pluggable-stream/docs/plugin-custom-receiver.md

 ---
-layout: global
-title: Tutorial - Spark streaming, Plugging in a custom receiver.
+# Tutorial - Spark streaming, Plugging in a custom receiver.
 ---

 A "Spark streaming" receiver can be a simple network stream, streams of messages from a message queue, files etc. A receiver can also assume roles more than just receiving data like filtering, preprocessing, to name a few of the possibilities.
 The api to plug-in any user defined custom receiver is thus provided to encourage development of receivers which may be well suited to ones specific need.